You can translate the document:

 When connected, the application displays in the left panel, all available nodes (grouped in folders or containers):

-The image above shows a typical configuration: all users and groups are stored inside CN=Users container, but we can find more complex configurations, for example:
+The image above shows a typical configuration: all users and groups are stored inside CN=Users container;however, more complex configurations can be found, as illustrated below:

 In this case, users are inside containers, and the containers (which are not groups) are the departments.

-Summarizing, we have a working user to connect to the LDAP server so it’s time to go to Virtual DataPort to configure the LDAP data source.
+In summary, with now a working user to connect to the LDAP server, the next step is to go to the Virtual DataPort server to configure the LDAP data source.

-Connect to VDP using Design Studio, for example to the admin database (usually this database can be used to hold the common data sources) and create a new LDAP data source (File > New > Data source > LDAP).
+Connect to VDP using Design Studio, for example to the admin database (typically used to hold common data sources) and create a new LDAP data source by navigating to: File > New > Data source > LDAP.

 Note: The only difference resides in the Server URI.
-In VDP it has to start with “ldap://” or “ldaps://“ (in ADexplorer you do not need to include the protocol).
+In VDP, it must start with “ldap://” or “ldaps://“, whereas in AD Explorer you do not need to include the protocol.

-It’s recommended to check the “Use paging” option in case your organization has a lot of nodes (in order to retrieve all of them in blocks).
+It’s recommended to enable the “Use paging” option, especially if your organization has numerous nodes,to retrieve them in blocks efficiently.

-To make Global LDAP configuration for the server, connect to VDP using the Virtual DataPort Administration Tool and navigate to
+To enable Global LDAP configuration for the Virtual DataPort server, connect to VDP using the Virtual DataPort Administration Tool and navigate to:

 Enable the check box “Enable LDAP Authentication for the server” to allow all virtual databases to be authenticated based on the Global LDAP configuration.
 Leaving this checkbox unchecked will allow administrators to configure and enable LDAP authentication at Database level.